DGclasher/py-arp-spoofer/README.md

 For windows: https://www.lifewire.com/how-to-port-forward-4163829

+After performing that, you must install the scapy module

+For Python 2:

+    pip install scapy

+For Python 3:

+    pip3 install scapy

-After performing that, clone the repository
+After that, clone the repository:

     git clone https://github.com/DGclasher/py-arp-spoofer